To learn more about closures and our response to COVID-19, and for updates on District operations, visit westvancouver.ca/covid.

-Please note that leak adjustment rebates will not be provided for leaks inside your home, outside water features like pools or ponds or for irrigation system leaks.
+Please note that water adjustment rebates will not be provided for leaks inside your home, outside water features like pools, ponds or irrigation system leaks.

 As a property owner, it is your responsibility to ensure that plumbing on your property, including any irrigation systems, remains in good working order to prevent wasted water due to leaks.

 For more ways to save water, and money, see the information on water conservation.